MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch6.md

 # 6. Packaging & deploying to device or emulator

+## Overview

-This section walks you through the steps of preparing your app to run on a HoloLens 2 device or Emulator.
-If you have a device, you can either stream from your computer to the device or package the app to run directly on the device.
-If you do not have a device, you will need to package the app for it to run on the Emulator.
+In the previous tutorial, you added a simple button that resets the chess piece to its original position.
+In this final section, you'll get the app ready to run on a HoloLens 2 or an Emulator.
+If you have a HoloLens 2, you can either stream from your computer or package the app to run directly on the device.
+If you don't have a device, you'll be packaging the app to run on the Emulator.
+By the end of this section, you'll have a deployed mixed reality app that you can play, complete with interactions and UI.

 ## Objectives

-* [Device only] Stream your app to HoloLens 2 via holographic app remoting
+* [Device only] Streaming to HoloLens 2 with holographic app remoting
-* Package and deploy your app to a HoloLens 2 device or emulator
+* Packaging and deploying the app to a HoloLens 2 device or emulator

-## [Device Only] Stream
+## [Device Only] Streaming
+[Holographic Remoting](https://docs.microsoft.com/windows/mixed-reality/add-holographic-remoting) in this case means streaming data from a PC or standalone UWP device to the HoloLens 2, not switching the channel.
+The way this works is a remoting host app receives an input data stream from a HoloLens, renders content in a virtual immersive view, and streams content frames back to HoloLens over Wi-Fi.
+Streaming allows you to add remote immersive views into existing desktop PC software and has access to more system resources.

+If you're going this route with the chess app, you'll need a few things:

-1. Install the **Holographic Remoting Player** from the Microsoft Store on your HoloLens 2 and run the app
+1. Install the **Holographic Remoting Player** from the Microsoft Store on your HoloLens 2 and run the app.

-2. Go to **Edit > Project Settings**.
-In the Holographic Remoting section, check the box to enable remoting and restart the editor.
+2. Go to **Edit > Project Settings** and check **enable remoting** in the **Holographic Remoting** section.

-3. Input the IP address of your device and click Connect.
+3. Restart the editor, [find your device's IP address](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-hololens#connect-over-wi-fi) and enter it, then click **Connect**.

-4. Once you’re connected, in your UE4 Editor, click the drop-down arrow to the right of the Play button and select VR Preview.
+Once you’re connected, click the drop-down arrow to the right of the **Play** button and select **VR Preview**.
+This will run the app in the VR Preview Window, which is streamed to the HoloLens headset.

-## Package and deploy your app
+## Packaging and deploying the app

 >[!NOTE]
 >If this is your first time packaging an Unreal app for HoloLens, you'll need to download supporting files from the Epic Launcher.
-To do so, go to the **Library** tab in the Epic Games Launcher.
-Select the dropdown arrow next to **Launch** and select **Options**.
-Under **Target Platforms**, select **HoloLens 2** and click **Apply**.
+>- Go to the **Library** tab in the Epic Games Launcher, select the dropdown arrow next to **Launch** >and click **Options**.
+>- Under **Target Platforms**, select **HoloLens 2** and click **Apply**.
 >![Project Settings - Description](images/unreal-uxt/6-installationoptions.PNG)

 1. Go to **Edit > Project Settings**.
+    * Add a project name under **Project > Description > About > Project Name**.
+    * Add **CN={INSERT COMPANY NAME}** under **Project > Description > Publisher > Company Distinguished Name**.

+> [!IMPORTANT]
-Under **Project > Description > About > Project Name**, give your project a name.
-Under **Project > Description > Publisher > Company Distinguished Name** put “CN={INSERT COMPANY NAME}”.
-Leaving either of these fields blank will result in an error.
+> Leaving either of these fields blank will result in an error.

 ![Project Settings - Description](images/unreal-uxt/6-cn.PNG)

-2. Under **Platforms > HoloLens** choose Emulation and/or Device based on which you want to target.
+2. Enable **Build for HoloLens Emulation** and/or **Build for HoloLens Device** under **Platforms > HoloLens**.

-3. In the **Packaging** section, next to **Signing Certificate**, click the **Generate new** button to generate a new signing certificate.
-Return to the Main window.
+3. Click **Generate new** in the **Packaging** section (next to **Signing Certificate**), then return to the Main window.

 ![Project Settings - Platforms - HoloLens](images/unreal-uxt/6-packaging.PNG)

 4. Go to **File > Package Project** and select **HoloLens**.
-Create a new folder to save your package in and click **Select Folder**.
+    * Create a new folder to save your package in and click **Select Folder**.

-5. Once the app has been successfully packaged, open the **Windows Device Portal**, go to **Views > Apps**, and find the **Deploy apps** section.
+5. Open the [Windows Device Portal](https://docs.microsoft.com/en-us/windows/mixed-reality/using-the-windows-device-portal) once the app is packaged, go to **Views > Apps** and find the **Deploy apps** section.

-6. Click**Browse...** and navigate to your **ChessApp.appxbundle** file.
-Click **Open**.
+6. Click **Browse...**, go to your **ChessApp.appxbundle** file and click **Open**.

-    * If this is the first time you are installing the app on your device, check the box next to **Allow me to select framework packages**.
-In the next dialogue, include the appropriate VCLibs appx file (arm64 for device, x64 for emulator).
+    * Check the box next to **Allow me to select framework packages** if this is the first time you're installing the app on your device.
+    * In the next dialogue, include the appropriate **VCLibs** and **appx** files (arm64 for device, x64 for emulator).
+You can find these under **HoloLens** inside the folder where you saved your package.

 7. Click **Install**

-Congratulations on finishing this tutorial!
+    * You can now go to **All Apps** and tap the the newly installed app to run it, or you can start the app directly from the **Windows Device Portal**.

+Congratulations!
+You're HoloLens mixed reality application is finished and ready to go.
+However, this isn't the end of the road.
+MRTK has lots of standalone features that you can add to your projects, including spatial mapping, gaze and voice input, and even QR codes.
+More information on these features can be found in the [Unreal development overview](https://docs.microsoft.com/en-us/windows/mixed-reality/unreal-development-overview).